Post-installation and configuration guidelines for Microsoft Dynamics 365

 Click (check) Form Based Authentication on the Intranet tab.

-Follow these steps to configure the OAuth provider in Microsoft Dynamics CRM.
+Follow these steps to configure the OAuth provider in Microsoft Dynamics 365.

-The client apps for the Apple iPad, Windows tablets and phones, and Outlook must be registered with AD FS.
+The client apps must be registered with AD FS.

 Log on to the AD FS server as administrator.

-In a PowerShell window, execute the following command to register the mobile apps.
+In a PowerShell window, execute the following commands to register each application that is applicable to your deployment.

 Add-AdfsClient -ClientId 2f29638c-34d4-4cf2-a16a-7caf612cee15 -Name "Dynamics CRM Outlook Client" -RedirectUri app://6BC88131-F2F5-4C86-90E1-3B710C5E308C/

-To register the Dynamics CRM App for Outlook, in Microsoft Dynamics CRM (on-premises), go to Settings > CRM App for Outlook and register the app there.
+To register the Dynamics 365 App for Outlook, in Dynamics 365 (on-premises), go to Settings > Dynamics 365 App for Outlook and register the app there.

 © 2016 Microsoft.
 All rights reserved.
 Copyright